 - First Aid Kit (Band-aids, Neosporin, tape, tweezers, cleansing wipes)

-Where to Stay
+Where to Stay in Joshua Tree

-If you have decided to spend more than just a day in the area, there are plenty of options on where to stay.
-Much of what is near to Joshua Tree tends to be small B&Bs or roadside motels.
-We prefer to stay in Palm Springs since there is an abundance of last minute hotel options and to eat at our favorite Mexican restaurant!
+However if you go at the last minute and nothing is available, we have been known to hop over to Palm Springs since there is an abundance of last minute hotel options.
+We get to eat at our favorite Mexican restaurant and see some of our favorite family friendly Palm Springs attractions!
 But to avoid the drive, here are a few options to check out if you have planned in advance and have some extra cash on hand.

 - Spin & Margies Desert Hideaway: Awesome if you go with a group and have a few of the rooms booked.